 If there is any real property or assets that need maintenance, the executor must take care of those items throughout the probate process.
 That would include paying any bills and taxes associated with the property.
 Real estate must be maintained until it is passed on to the proper beneficiary.
 This can take as little as a few months, or it may be a year-long process.

 If the estate includes any property like artwork or jewelry, the executor may have to have the property appraised.
 This is necessary for reporting purposes as well as taxation.
 In disposing of property, the executor may have to sell some assets to be distributed among beneficiaries.

 If the probate process takes a long time, the immediate family of the deceased may ask for the court to release short-term support funds from the estate.
 This may be necessary to handle immediate needs such as funeral and burial expenses.
 If the deceased person has children or pets, they may need financial support sooner than the probate process concludes.
-A Michigan probate attorney can help the family determine if support funds are needed.
+A Michigan probate lawyer can help navigate the process in these difficult times.

 Simplified Probate Process for Small Estates

 The complex probate process is not necessary for all estates.
 If your loved one left certain kinds of property or a small estate, then you may be able to avoid some of the probate process.
 Michigan allows for simpler procedures if:

 - The gross estate value is less than $15,000 (after funeral and burial costs); or